JonesHong/phonofix/README.md

 ### 5. Incremental Inputs (No Streaming API)

 Streaming APIs were removed in `v0.2.0`.
-For incremental ASR/LLM inputs, see `examples/realtime_streaming_examples.py` for a simple “re-run correction on accumulated text” workflow.
+For incremental ASR/LLM inputs, a simple and stable approach is: accumulate the full text and re-run `correct()` on each update.

 ## 📁 Project Structure